 Lead-acid batteries have a reputation for failing in open-circuit mode.
 This problem presents itself most often in DC and AC UPS systems that have inadequate battery management, and is the main reason why some customers still pay seven-to-ten times more for equivalent capacity Nickel Cadmium cells.

-Magellan Power now offers Battery Cell Monitoring (BCM) systems that almost entirely resolve this problem.
-Irrespective of any battery optimisation techniques being employed, a leadacid battery will fail, eventually.
+Magellan Power offers an Australian made Battery Cell Monitoring (BCM) system that almost entirely resolves this problem.
+Irrespective of any battery optimisation techniques being employed, a lead acid battery will fail eventually.
 However VRLA batteries rarely fail without undergoing significant internal ohmic changes that can be detected and used to trigger an early warning system.
-The internal impedance of leadacid batteries rises as they age and, correspondingly, their available storage capacity reduces until finally the battery will not support the load for any duration.
+The internal impedance of lead acid batteries rises as they age and, correspondingly, their available storage capacity reduces until finally the battery will not support the load for any duration.

 The Battery Monitoring System consists of a control unit and a series of cell monitors.
 The Master control unit can operate as a stand-alone unit or be incorporated into a Magellan MCR-II series, microprocessor-controlled charger.
 Magellan systems monitor 24V, 48V, 110V, 120V, 198/204V and 400V battery banks.
 With sensors to suit individual 2, 6 or 12V blocks.